Published Articles

 Paul Jeffs has authored numerous technical articles concerning concrete and masonry.
 Examples are detailed below.
-Click on the title to view the article on-line.
+Click on the title to view the article on-line (Some articles can be downloaded as a PDF document.)

 A Tale of Two Towers